gl-vis/regl-error2d/readme.md

 ### `error2d.draw(id?)`

-Draw errors based on last options. `id` integer can specify a group to redraw for batch rendering.
+Draw errors based on last options. `id` integer can specify a list item to redraw from batch update.

 ### `error2d.destroy()`